christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 #### 2 Ancient Alias Names List (Chronologically Organized by Era and Dynasty)

-Note on aliases: I believe that the Ptolemaic elites in antiquity role-played as if they were characters in a play, and they used regional aliases and fictional deaths as story patterns or archetypes.
-They killed off one character and then assumed the role of another one in a different location.
+Note on aliases: I believe that the Ptolemaic elites in antiquity role-played as if they were characters in a play and they employed an incredible number of regional aliases, locations, fictional stories, faked adoptions, and fabricated deaths for their family members to control the population.
+They role-played as deities, religious figures, and various characters as if they were actors in a play.
 For example, the governor of Roman Egypt from 33 CE to 38, Aulus Avillius Flaccus, was also Polemon II of Pontus, who was the prince of the Bosporan, Pontus, Cilicia, and Cappadocia, which was the regional alias of Emperor Titus.
 The character of Aulus Avillius Flaccus dies at the same time Polemon II of Pontus takes power, and then